A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: Methods in SRL

+Subsequent research expanded upon this foundation. \citet{DBLP:conf/emnlp/LiHCZZLLS18} proposed a unified framework that integrates multiple types of syntactic encoders, including syntactic GCNs, syntax-aware LSTMs, and tree-structured LSTMs, on top of deep BiLSTM encoders.
+Their empirical study highlighted the complementary strengths of different structural representations, demonstrating that hybrid models leveraging multiple views of syntax can yield more robust and accurate semantic role predictions.
+However, combining multiple syntactic encoders also increases model complexity and training cost, and the marginal gains from each additional encoder type diminish as the base encoder grows stronger, raising questions about the practical value of such combinations in high-resource settings.

-A significant advancement was made by \citet{DBLP:conf/aaai/0001LLJ21}, who proposed a novel encoder-decoder framework for unified SRL.
-They introduced a Label-Aware Graph Convolutional Network (LA-GCN) that effectively encoded both syntactic dependency arcs and labels into BERT-based word representations.
-The model featured a high-order \cite{fei2020high} interacted attention mechanism that leveraged previously recognized predicate-argument-role triplets to help current decisions, making it a significant departure from traditional graph-based methods.
+\citet{DBLP:conf/aaai/0001LLJ21} introduced a novel encoder-decoder framework for unified SRL, incorporating a label-aware graph convolutional network (LA-GCN) to encode both syntactic dependency arcs and role labels into BERT-based word representations.
+They also designed a high-order interacted attention mechanism~\citep{DBLP:conf/ijcnlp/FeiRJ20} that leverages previously recognized predicate-argument-role triplets to inform current decisions, enabling dynamic modeling of semantic dependencies.
+This design represents a shift from static syntactic structures toward more flexible, context-sensitive graph-based representations.

+The influence of related graph-based architectures, such as graph attention networks~\cite[GATs,][]{DBLP:conf/iclr/VelickovicCCRLB18}, which were originally developed for general graph learning, has also been evident in attention-based variants applied to SRL and related tasks.
+Other works, such as~\citet{DBLP:conf/coling/CaiHLZ18} and \citet{DBLP:conf/emnlp/LiZWP20}, further explored the integration and unification of span- and dependency-based SRL within graph-based frameworks.

+Beyond GCN-based architectures, Graph Transformer models have recently attracted growing attention in the SRL community. \citet{mohammadshahi-henderson-2023-syntax} proposed the Syntax-aware Graph-to-Graph Transformer (SynG2G-Tr), which inputs syntactic dependency relations as embeddings directly into the Transformer self-attention mechanism, introducing a soft structural bias while retaining the flexibility to learn alternative attention patterns.

+Graph-based methods have made substantial contributions to SRL by enabling the explicit modeling of both syntactic and semantic dependencies, and continue to serve as a foundation for ongoing innovations in the field.
+The explicit structural inductive bias of dependency graphs can improve data efficiency in learning predicate-argument structures compared to purely sequential models, but this advantage presupposes the availability of high-quality parse trees, which themselves require substantial annotation effort.
+For low-resource languages where both labeled SRL data and reliable parsers are scarce, the potential efficiency gains of graph-based methods are therefore considerably diminished.
+A further limitation concerns scalability: graph construction over full dependency trees incurs overhead that grows with sentence length, and the benefit of graph encoding has been shown to decrease as PLM-based encoders become stronger, suggesting that the structural information captured by GCNs may be partially redundant with what large pretrained models already encode implicitly.